 An investment company that pools the money of many people and invests it in a variety of securities in an effort to achieve a specific objective over time.

 Index

-An unmanaged group of securities whose overall performance is used as a standard to measure investment performance.
+An unmanaged group of securities whose overall performance is used as a standard to measure investment performance of a particular market.